P1-Ro/gitea-pr-stats/README.md

 ## Usage
-Currently only username/password authentication is implemented so you will need to provide your Gitea credentials in the environment.
+An API token is required for making calls to the Gitea API, so you will need to generate an API token from the Gitea GUI and provide it in the config file.

 All configuration is inside git_config.py.
 Create one for yourself from .sample file provided.
 It should look like this.